TypeCellOS/BlockNote/packages/website/docs/docs/formatting-toolbar.md

 });
 ```

-You can find out more about the `uiFactories` option in [Creating Your Own UI Elements](/docs/vanilla-js#creating-your-own-ui-elements), but you don't need to worry about it if you're using BlockNote with React.
+You can find out more about the `uiFactories` option in [Creating Your Own UI Elements](/docs/vanilla-js#creating-your-own-ui-elements) if all this sounds confusing, but it's only useful if you want to use BlockNote in a non-React app.

 ## Default Items